ShreyanshMisra/Kapok/docs/00_overview.md

 ### Use Cases
 - **Natural Disasters** - Hurricane, earthquake, flood response
 - **Emergency Situations** - Search and rescue operations
-- **Community Events** - Large-scale volunteer coordination

-## Success Metrics

-- **User Adoption** - Number of active users and teams
-- **Task Completion** - Percentage of tasks completed on time
-- **Offline Usage** - Frequency of offline functionality usage
-- **Response Time** - Time from task creation to assignment
-- **Data Sync** - Success rate of offline-to-online synchronization

-## Future Considerations

-- **Web Platform** - Browser-based access for coordinators
-- **API Integration** - Third-party emergency service APIs
-- **Advanced Analytics** - Performance metrics and reporting
-- **Multi-tenant Support** - Support for multiple organizations
-- **IoT Integration** - Sensor data and automated task creation

 ## Getting Started

-For developers looking to contribute to the Kapok project:

 1. Review the [Project Setup Guide](02_project_setup.md)
 2. Understand the [Architecture Overview](01_architecture.md)
 3. Explore the [App Structure](04_app_structure.md)
 4. Follow the [Development Guidelines](05_models_and_data_flow.md)

-## Support & Contact

-For questions about the Kapok project or contributions, please refer to the project documentation or contact the development team through the appropriate channels.

----

-*This document is part of the Kapok project documentation suite.
-For the most up-to-date information, please refer to the latest version in the project repository.*